Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 the host OS.

 ## Docker Containers and MPI
-Docker images for MPI applications are nearly the same as other non-MPI applications but with a caveat.
+Docker images for MPI applications must be carefully crafted such that the MPI runtime is able to communicate properly with other compute nodes.
 Outside of installing the necessary software required for MPI to run, the difference is that images that use MPI must also install SSH client/server software and enable the SSH server as the `CMD` with a port exposed to the host.
 Remember, the container will be running isolated from the host, so if you attempt to connect to the SSH server running on the host, the launcher will attempt to initialize on the host with an MPI runtime that doesn't exist.

 ### Docker and MPI Mental Model
 With the basics reviewed above, we can construct a mental model of the layout